 As I was contemplating games for this week, I tossed around a couple ideas.
 Not able to make up my mind, I asked Dr. Cotter which game was her favorite.
 Without hesitation, she said, “Long Chain Solitaire”.
-I told her we’d played Short Chain Solitaire earlier this summer and she said this was way more fun!
+I told her we’d played Short Chain Solitaire earlier this year and she said this was way more fun!
 So, this week, we’re going to revisit our addition facts, ramp up our strategy skills, and play one of Dr. Cotter’s favorite games!

 Long Chain Solitaire is from Math Card Games, game A49.
 It is the most challenging and enjoyable of the chain games.
 Like Short Chain Solitaire, we are going to build the following four columns.